jcbhmr/spec-template/README.md

 do for you:

 1. Turn on GitHub Pages in the Settings tab
-2. Update all the links scattered around to point to _your_ repo instead
+2. Find and replace every `jcbhmr.github.io/spec-template` with _your URL_
+3. Find and replace every `jcbhmr/spec-template` with _your repo_
+4. Remove the top half of `README.md`
-3. Add your own content 🎉!
+5. Add your own content! 🎉

 <details>
   <summary>If your repository has a full-stop character in it...</summary>